MohanaPanday/mohanapanday/content/work/_index.md

   <p>
     Mohana Panday beholds a Bachelor's Degree in Business Communication.
-    She is also ISSA Certified ISSA Certified Personal Trainer, Nutritionist, Strength and Conditioning Trainer, Recovery Specialist, and Anter Natal/Pre Natal Specialist.
+    She is also ISSA Certified ISSA Certified Personal Trainer, Nutritionist, Strength and Conditioning Trainer, Recovery Specialist, and Ante Natal/Pre Natal Specialist.
 She is also a certified Yoga Instructor from World Yoga Center and Certified Swimming Instructor from Indian Life Saving Society.
   </p>

   <p>